-Disclaimers on political advertisements must be written or spoken in the same language used in the advertisement.
+Disclaimers Disclosures on political advertisements must be written or spoken in the same language used in the advertisement.

-Advertisement Disclaimer Exceptions
+Advertisement Disclosure Exceptions

-A disclaimer is not required on regular-size campaign buttons, pins, bumper stickers, or magnets.
-It is not required on pens, pencils, rulers, mugs, potholders, key tags, golf balls and similar small campaign promotional items where a disclaimer cannot be conveniently printed.
-The disclaimer is not required on t-shirts, caps, hats, and other articles of clothing; skywriting and airplane banners; or committee checks and receipts.
+A disclaimer disclosure is not required on regular-size campaign buttons, pins, bumper stickers, or magnets.
+It is not required on pens, pencils, rulers, mugs, potholders, key tags, golf balls and similar small campaign promotional items where a disclaimer disclosure cannot be conveniently printed.
+The disclaimer disclosure is not required on t-shirts, caps, hats, and other articles of clothing; skywriting and airplane banners; or committee checks and receipts.